 Estimates are that around seventy-five million cars were produced during these years, more than forty million of them during the Sixties.
 Half of that number came from UK factories, the rest coming from Western Europe, particularly West Germany, France and Italy

-Owning a car in the pre-war years was a privilege usually reserved for the middle class and upwards, although with the increasing prosperity of the immediate pre-war years and onwards, owning a private car became increasingly common -thanks to the advent of mass-production, which brought prices down.
+Owning a car in the per-war years was a privilege usually reserved for the middle class and upwards, although the increasing prosperity of the Fifties and onwards, owning a private car became increasingly common -thanks to the advent of mass-production, which brought prices down.

 Constant advances in technology meant that cars were improving all the time in terms of appearance and performance.